 Lyft has a similar policy about minors in place:

 "Unaccompanied minors are prohibited from traveling with most carriers, including TNCs.
 A passenger must be 18 to sign up for a Lyft account, but if a driver believes a passenger might be underage, the driver may ask the passenger to confirm their age."

 While it sounds harmless on the surface, try to imagine the worst case scenario.
-When your kid is alone with an unknown Uber driver, that driver is not a replacement for a responsible adult.
+When your kid is alone with an unknown Uber driver or a Lyft driver, that driver is not a replacement for a responsible adult.